Showing posts with label travel in Morocco. Show all posts

 Thursday, January 19, 2012

-On this latest trip, I got to spend more time in Chefchaouen hiking the mountain horns on which the city rests, got to sightsee around Meknes visiting the mausoleums, ancient prisons, granaries, plazas, and their majestic and enormous gates to its medieval city.
-I also got to reminisce with friends in my old hometown of Sefrou sipping some nus-nus (half expresso & half milk) coffee or the famous sweet & bitter green tea at the mostly all-male cafes, and towards the end got to walk around the Tanger medina.
+On this latest trip, I got to spend more time in Chefchaouen hiking the mountain horns on which the city rests, got to sightsee around Meknes visiting the mausoleums, granaries, plazas, and their majestic and enormous gates to its medieval city.
+I also got to reconnect with old friends over some scrumptious pastilla, some nus-nus (half expresso & half milk) coffee or the famous sweet & bitter green tea at the mostly all-male cafes, and towards the end got to walk around the Tangiers medina.
 All in all, it was a great trip aside from the usual gastric disturbances.
-Below are a few pics from the trip.
-Enjoy and safe travels!

 Tuesday, March 15, 2011